Batsarashkina backs up silver in Rio with gold in Tokyo

 The 35-year-old Kostadinova received a bit of redemption with her silver medal after missing the 2008 Beijing Olympics and being banned for two years after testing positive for cocaine at a World Cup event.
 She was adamant that she unknowingly ingested the drug, saying someone else was responsible, and returned to the sport in 2010.

 Kostadinova had some solid finishes after returning, but was ranked 45th in the world heading into the Tokyo Olympics.
+She calmed her nerves when she needed it most, holding in the emotions on the shooting range to earn her first medal in her third Olympics.

+“Maybe from the outside, people see us as unemotional, but inside there’s a lot of emotions and sometimes we couldn’t control it,” said Kostadinova, who wiped away tears during several post-finals interviews.
+“This time, today, I could control my emotions and have a medal for it.”

 Jiang was second, 0.9 points behind Batsarashkina heading into the closing shots, but had a pair of 9.2 shots and closed with a 9.0 to finish third.